 Home School Legal Defense Association will be systematically addressing different points in the article to reveal how extreme the opposition is that is working to terminate or drastically reduce the freedom to homeschool.

-We address the author’s incorrect assertion that the homeschooling movement, and HSLDA specifically, argues that parents have absolute power over the education of their children—put another way, Bartholet’s insistence that we believe there should be no negative consequence for failing to educate our children.
+We address the author’s incorrect assertion that the homeschooling movement, and HSLDA specifically, argues that parents have absolute power over the education of their children—put another way, we address Bartholet’s insistence that we believe there should be no negative consequence for failing to educate our children.

 The Arizona Law Review article has gained a lot of attention lately because of the author’s connection with a now-canceled event that she was co-sponsoring—“The Homeschooling Summit: Problems, Politics, and Prospects for Reform.”
 The planned summit triggered concern and scrutiny from the homeschool community because of the topics and lineup of speakers, who all generally share the professor’s views about the future direction of homeschooling.